Guide to Senior Care Taxes and Payroll

 You may be required to carry workers’ compensation.
 The laws around coverage are different for each state.
 Review specific workers’ compensation requirements by state.

 Non-compliance with your state’s workers’ compensation requirements can be one of the biggest financial mistakes you can make as a household employer.
 A single work-related accident could leave you liable for tens of thousands of dollars in medical bills, lost wages, and state fines.
-In New York State, for example, you could face a fine of up to $2,000 per every 10-day period of noncompliance.
+In New York State, for example, you could face a fine of up to $2,000 for every 10 days of noncompliance.
 Additionally, the fine for a criminal conviction is from $1,000 to $50,000.

 Never assume that your employee’s work-related injury or illness is covered under your homeowner’s insurance policy.
 Only in a couple of states (California and New Jersey) can you add workers’ compensation coverage to your homeowner’s policy.